Osamaseid/alx-project-nexus/README.md

 - All errors return a structured JSON response with error and status_code fields.

--Configured in settings.py under REST_FRAMEWORK['EXCEPTION_HANDLER'].
+- Configured in settings.py under REST_FRAMEWORK['EXCEPTION_HANDLER'].

 ## 🔧 Installation